kuleuven/iRODS-User-Training/01_Quick_Start_Guide.md

 For now, we don’t have any federated zones.
 However, we can federate zones in the future to facilitate data transfer between zones.

-For your all questions and requests you can send an email to our service placeholder@iRODSservicedesk.be
+For your all questions and requests you can send an email to our service ...

 Time to time you can receive a notification email from the email address below to be informed about changes, updates or maintenances with iRODS.
 Please pay attention to those mails.
-Mailing list: PLACEHOLDER@iRODSkuleuven.be
+Mailing list:

 ## Prerequisites